-Formerly Armistice Day, Veterans Day is a time when Americans come together to recognize and respect the dedication of our former Servicemembers.
+Formerly Armistice Day, Veterans Day is a time when Americans come together to recognize and respect the dedication of our former service members.
 All in all, we celebrate Veterans Day to give back to the people who gave parts of their lives for our freedom and safety and to raise awareness about Veteran issues.

 Veterans Day History

 The history of Veterans Day is fascinating, as it’s a holiday that was created in the U.S. and only celebrated in its exact form here.
 However, other countries have holidays that resemble it.
-Once an international day to note the end of World War I, it’s now a day when Americans thank the men and women in their lives who served in the nation’s military – no matter how, when, or for how long.
+Once an international day to mark the end of World War I, it’s now a day when Americans thank the men and women in their lives who served in the nation’s military – no matter how, when, or for how long.